-Tonight, we begin Yom HaZikaron.
-We remember those we’ve lost, and we mourn what might have been.
-And tomorrow evening, the somber atmosphere of mourning will give way–too suddenly for many of us–to the exuberance of celebration.
+The juxtaposition of Yom haZicharon, Israel’s Memorial Day, and Yom haAtzmaut, the Anniversary of Independence, is startling.
+On Yom haZicharon, we remember those we’ve lost and we mourn what might have been.
+And the next evening, the somber atmosphere of mourning suddenly gives way — too suddenly for many of us — to the exuberance of celebration.

 The transition never fails to shake me.
 Is it really fitting?
 Can we be expected to shift gears so suddenly?

-And yet, perhaps it is fitting after all.
-For all its emotional jarring, the transition from mourning to celebration suits the Jewish rhythm of our lives in Eretz Yisrael.
+And yet, perhaps it is appropriate after all.
+This is how the events that we commemorate actually unfolded.
 We have gone from the darkest period of a long and terrible exile into the sunshine of rebirth in a single generation.
 For some, the shift has been too swift to assimilate.
 We blink in the sunlight, not quite sure the nightmare is really over.
 We are afraid to hope, for fear that it’s all some malicious trick.
-Perhaps we are afraid of waking up to find that it was all a dream, and so we downplay the miracle of rebirth.
+Perhaps we are afraid of waking up to find that it was all a dream.
+And so we downplay the miracle of rebirth.